lapselol/cvwo-tdl-front/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Name: Aaron Tan Gui Rong
+## Matric No.: A0233197B

-In the project directory, you can run:
+To start react, you can run:

-### `npm start`
+### npm start

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+## Known Bugs can be found in issues section of backend repository